mrismanaziz/Reforestation/README.md

-## What do you call a careful wolf?
-Aware wolf.
+## Why do cows wear bells?
+Because their horns don't work.